 Click Subscribe.
 Follow the instructions in the image below.

-Your CommaFeed app at a glance!
+Your CommaFeed instance at a glance!

 Enjoy CommaFeed!